openseattle/clearviction-v1/src/pages/volunteer/index.md

   description: Like any iterative, agile development process, nothing is ever quite done!
 There’s plenty of work to be done by anyone with a skill-set useful in a modern software development life cycle!
 contact:
   title: How do I get started?
   description: After reaching out to us, you and Seamus will have a Zoom chat about yourself, the project, and how the two could fit together!
-There’s a relatively painless, self-guided onboarding process, and then we’ll loop you into our overarching project activities while you decide which of the smaller, more focused sub-groups to join. ???ADD A BUTTON????
+There’s a relatively painless, self-guided onboarding process, and then we’ll loop you into our overarching project activities while you decide which of the smaller, more focused sub-groups to join.
 seo:
   browserTitle: Volunteer With Us | CVP
   description: Conviction vacation resources for poetential volunteers